kokuwaio/helm-charts/charts/visual-regression-tracker/README.md

 _See [`helm upgrade`](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

+### From 3.0.x to 4.0.0

+This version adds a proxy in fornt of the API server which protects it via basic auth.
+The configuration can be done via `authProxy.basicAuth.username`, `authProxy.basicAuth.password`.
+The password can also be populated by predefined secret via `secrets.authProxy`.

+The `secrets.apiUrl` secrets has been removed.

+The `reactAppApiUrl` variables has been split up into `reactAppApi.protocol` & `reactAppApi.url`.

+The `vrtComponents.api.ingress` config has been moved to `authProxy.ingress`.

 ### From 2.0.x to 3.0.0

 This updates Visual Regression Tracker to 5.0.3.
 Please follow the [official migration steps](https://github.com/Visual-Regression-Tracker/Visual-Regression-Tracker/releases/tag/5.0.0):